 We priorities the legitimate needs of our stakeholders and implement strategies to address them.
 As an insurance company of repute, we build trust, enhance our reputation and create long-term value for all stakeholders involved.
-We meet the legitimate needs of our stakeholders through various strategies and initiatives tailored to address the interests and concerns of each stakeholder group, as described below:
+We meet the legitimate needs of our stakeholders through various strategies and initiatives tailored to address the including clear explanations of coverage and terms and conditions.